NotNite/RNSModding/README.md

 ### PlayerColorChanger

 Changes the local player color to a custom one.
 Create a `player_color.txt` with the hex color in it without the hash (e.g. `CB2027`).

+### Hardcore

+Work in progress, see https://github.com/NotNite/RNSModding/issues/1 Makes things harder.
+All fights now last until enrage, and abilities/loot won't give you invulnerability (only iframes from taking damage).
+Normal/cute mode does not have enrage.
+I do not recommend using this mod on normal/cute mode runs.